ErdiErkan/flask-05-Handling-SQL-with-Flask-Web-Application/README.md

 - Install `flask_mysql`.

-- ıf its not working with error code "cannot import name '_request_ctx_stack' from 'flask'"
+- if its not working with error code "cannot import name '_request_ctx_stack' from 'flask'"

   `pip install Flask==2.3.3`